hanna5descher/fMRI_MVPA/README.md

    Functional image realignment (and reslice, if running MVPA in a subject-specific native space), slice timing correction, coregistration, T1 segmentation, normalizatio (to MNI space), and smoothing (optional)

 2. Run GLM
-⋅⋅⋅To construct inputs (or features) for MVPA, perform GLM analysis to extract beta or T maps per condition⋅⋅
+   To construct inputs (or features) for MVPA, perform GLM analysis to extract beta or T maps per condition

-⋅⋅⋅=> Native space: Use resliced functional images (I prefer to use unsmoothed data)⋅⋅
+  * Native space: Use resliced functional images (I prefer to use unsmoothed data)

-⋅⋅⋅=> MNI space: Use normalized functional images (again, using unsmoothed data is more conventional)⋅⋅
+  * MNI space: Use normalized functional images (again, using unsmoothed data is more conventional)

 3. Build the whole-brain searchlight using a gray matter mask ⋅⋅⋅To perform searchlight MVPA (Kriegeskorte et al. 2006; Haynes et al. 2007), generate a whole-brain searchlight file using a gray matter mask from the T1 segmentation.
 The searchlight is a spherical cluster with a radius of 3-5 voxels.⋅⋅